-Dam owners have increased hydropower generation at six dams in and near the Penobscot River.
-This has allowed energy generation to remain consistent with previous levels despite the removal of two dams and the decommissioning of a third.
+Dam owners increased hydropower generation at six dams in and near the Penobscot.
+This allowed energy generation to remain consistent with previous levels despite the removal of two dams and the decommissioning of a third.

-The Penobscot River Restoration Project happened incrementally over several years, and involved restoring the river through three major construction projects, changes in energy operations and re-licensing requirements, a variety of permit obligations, outreach to communities within the project area and to the public at large, planning for economic and community development activities related to the river's restoration, and significant private and public fundraising.
-The preliminary estimate for project implementation, including dam removal and modifications, complying with permit requirements, and engaging in economic development projects, was approximately $30 million.
+The Penobscot Project happened incrementally over several years, and involved restoring the river through three major construction projects, changes in energy operations and re-licensing requirements, a variety of permit obligations, outreach to communities within the project area and to the public at large, planning for economic and community development activities related to the river's restoration, and significant private and public fundraising.

 Timeline of work: